Compact geodesic orbit spaces with a simple isotropy group: Introduction

 \begin{theorem} Let $M=G/H$ be a compact, connected, simply connected, Riemannian homogeneous space, where $G$ is almost effective and $H$ is a simple Lie group.
 Suppose $M$ is a $G$-GO space.
 Then either $M$ is \emph{(}$G$-\emph{)}naturally reductive, or one of the following is true. \begin{enumerate} [label=\emph{(\Alph*)},ref=\Alph*] \item If $M$ is an irreducible Riemannian manifold, then $G$ is simple and $M$ belongs to the following list, up to a finite cover \emph{(}the corresponding metrics are given in Table~\ref{t:gosimple}\emph{)}. \begin{enumerate}[label=\emph{(\arabic*)},ref=\arabic*] \item $\SO(9)/\Spin(7)$; \item $\SO(10)/\Spin(7)$; \item $\SO(11)/\Spin(7)$; \item $\E_6/\Spin(10)$; \item $\SU(n+p)/\SU(n), \; n \ge 2, \, 1 \le p \le n-1$; \item $\SO(2n+1)/\SU(n), \; n \ge 3$; \item $\SO(4n+2)/\SU(2n+1), \; n \ge 2$; \item $\Sp(n+1)/\Sp(n), \; n \ge 1$; \item $\SU(2n+1)/\Sp(n), \; n \ge 2$; \item $\Spin(8)/\G_2$; \item $\SO(9)/\G_2$. \end{enumerate}

 \item If $M$ is reducible, then it is the Riemannian product of one of the spaces in~\eqref{it:thirred} and a compact semisimple Lie group with a bi-invariant metric. \end{enumerate} \end{theorem}

 Note that the cases in \eqref{it:thirred} are mutually exclusive.
 We also note that many of these spaces already appeared in the literature.
-For example, the spaces \eqref{it:97}, \eqref{it:spsp} and \eqref{it:susu} with $p=1$ are spheres with a GO metric \cite{Nsp}; the spaces \eqref{it:97}, \eqref{it:e610}, \eqref{it:susp}, \eqref{it:8g2} and \eqref{it:susu} with $p=1$ are weakly symmetric \cite{Yak}; the spaces \eqref{it:97}, \eqref{it:e610}, \eqref{it:so4su2}, \eqref{it:8g2} and \eqref{it:susu} with $p=1$ are GO spaces with exactly two irreducible isotropy components \cite{CN2019}.
+For example, the spaces \eqref{it:97}, \eqref{it:spsp} and \eqref{it:susu} with $p=1$ are spheres with a GO metric \cite{Nsp}; the spaces \eqref{it:97}, \eqref{it:e610}, \eqref{it:susp}, \eqref{it:8g2} and \eqref{it:susu} with $p=1$ are weakly symmetric \cite{Yak}; the spaces \eqref{it:97}, \eqref{it:e610}, \eqref{it:so4su2}, \eqref{it:8g2} and \eqref{it:susu} with $p=1$ are GO spaces with exactly two irreducible isotropy components \cite{CN2019} \footnote{The paper \cite{CN2019} is based on the classification in \cite{DK}, which omits five cases given in \cite{He} and the case $\E_8/\Spin(9)$ given in \cite[Remark~6.1]{Lau}.
+But it is easy to check that the results of \cite{CN2019} still hold after taking these cases into account.}.
 Moreover, the space \eqref{it:so2su} with $n$ even (and several others from our list) is fibered over a compact symmetric space, with the GO metric having the property that its restriction to the tangent space of the fiber is proportional to the restriction of the Killing form on $G$ (so that the tangent space of the fiber at $eH$ is an eigenspace of the metric endomorphism --- see Section~\ref{ss:decomposition}) \cite{T1}.
 It should be noted that the GO metrics on the spaces \eqref{it:so2su} with $n$ even and with $n$ odd are very different --- see the details in Table~\ref{t:gosimple}; in particular, in the odd case, a nontrivial algebraic condition has to be satisfied.

 We note that in the other ``extremal" case, when the isotropy subgroup is abelian, any GO metric is naturally reductive by the result of \cite{S20} (these two classifications very nicely complement one another; note that some authors include $\SO(2)$ in the list of simple groups).